 The Doris Duke Charitable Foundation

 The Doris Duke Charitable Foundation, Chapin Hall at the University of Chicago is pleased to offer the Doris Duke Fellowships for the Promotion of Child Well-Being.
 These fellowships are designed to identify and develop a new generation of leaders interested in and capable of creating practice and policy initiatives that will enhance child development and improve the nation's ability to prevent all forms of child maltreatment.
-The application deadline is December 1, 2017.
+Theapplication period for FY 2018 is now closed.
 To apply for the fellowships, please go to this website: http://www.dorisdukefellowships.org/

 Children's Bureau: An Office of Administration for Children & Families